YingxiaoYan/stefano_test_project/input_file_format_standard.md

 ## Starting from the 5th line

-From the 5th line onward, the file contains measurement data and information about chemicals beginning with a header line.
+From the 5th line onward, the file contains measurement data and information about features beginning with a header line.
 The columns in these lines are organized into 3 sections.
-* The first section contains chemical information.
+* The first section contains feature information.
 * The second includes all measurement data.
 * The third section provides some statistical summaries of the measurement data.
 Those extra columns can be identified by `"NA"` in the `"File type"` row.

-### Chemical Information Columns (1st section)
+### Feature Information Columns (1st section)

-The initial set of columns contains information about chemicals.
+The initial set of columns contains information about features.

 * **Required Columns**:
   `"Alignment ID"`,